StackVista/stackstate-docs/use/problem-investigation/problem_identification.md

 * **Contributing cause** - A problem can contain any number of contributing causes.
 These are all unhealthy elements, other than the root cause, that are included in the problem.

 {% hint style="success" %}
 A problem includes more components than would be shown by selecting to show the full root cause tree for unhealthy components in a view.
+Problems contain:

+ - the root cause
-Problems contain the root cause, all contributing causes and all healthy components connected to the root cause or a contributing cause component.
+ - all contributing causes
+ - all healthy components connected to the root cause or a contributing cause component
 {% endhint %}

 It is possible for a single unhealthy component to be part of two separate problems.
 If there are two potential root cause components for a single unhealthy component, this will be seen as two separate problems in the StackState.
 It is possible that a future update to the health state of other components in the landscape may result in these two problems in fact being shown to have a single root cause.
 In this case, the more recent of the two problems will be subsumed by the older problem, and the older problem will have its root cause updated.